vst473/iclr26/Indic MMLU/readme.md

 * **Translation Stage:** The English MMLU instance is translated into Indic languages using specialist MT.
 * **Enhancement Stage:** Translations are refined with large-scale LLMs for improved fluency and alignment.
-* **Judging Phase:** Three types of evaluation are conducted — *fluency by native language experts, subject correctness by domain experts, and alignment by coherence judges*.
+* **LLM Based Judging Phase:** Three types of evaluation are conducted — *fluency by native language experts, subject correctness by domain experts, and alignment by coherence judges*.
 * **Validation Stage:** Embedding similarity checks, n-gram metrics (BLEU, ROUGE, ChrF++), and discrepancy detection ensure quality.
 * **Final Output:** A validated Indic MMLU dataset instance ready for benchmarking.